w314/notes/javaNotes/oop.md

 Example:
 Animal:
-age, name, abstract makeNoise, sleep
+age, name, abstract makeNoise, sleep TODO EXPLANATION UNCLEAR

 > What state and behavior would you define in a subclass but not in the parent class?